 After visiting the temple, you can do a little cafe-hopping tour as well.
 There are many cute coffee shops and small restaurants in the area.
 Such as Chouette torréfacteur laboratoire, Cloud tapioca, City Coffee Setagaya, etc.

 Nezu Shrine, Yanaka

-Nezu shrine is located nearby old fashioned neighbourhood called Yanaka.
+Nezu shrine is located nearby old fashioned neighborhood called Yanaka.
 Visiting there is like diving into old Tokyo.
 While visiting there you won’t be able to believe you are still in Tokyo.
-In Tokyo of the 21st century.
+In Tokyo in the 21st century.

 And, of course, this place is also famous for its street food and cute cafes. here you will be able to taste some traditional Japanese sweets in interesting shapes and forms.
 For example this little sweets spot – Manekiya.

 The Todoroki Valley is one of the most unconventional green spaces in Tokyo.
 It is an attractive walking trail, leading for about one kilometer through a narrow, wooded valley along a small river located in the most densely inhabited area – Setagaya.